By Rick Steves

 Lonely Planet: The worldwide standard for a solid guidebook, Lonely Planet covers most countries in Europe, Asia, Africa, and the Americas.
 The Lonely Planet series offers comprehensive, no-nonsense facts, low- and mid-budget listings, and helpful on-the-ground travel tips.

-Eyewitness Travel: These gorgeous visual guides offer appealing color photos and illustrations (like cutaway cross-sections of important castles and churches).
+DK Eyewitness Travel: These gorgeous visual guides offer appealing color photos and illustrations (like cutaway cross-sections of important castles and churches).
 They are great for trip planning and visual learners, but the written information is scant — I don't travel with them.

 Blue Guides: Known for a dry and scholarly approach, these guides are ideal if you want a deep dive into history, art, architecture, and culture.
-With the Blue Guide to Greece, I had all the information I needed about any sight and never needed to hire a guide.
+With the Blue Guide to Greece, I had all the information I needed about every sight and never needed to hire a guide.
 Scholarly types actually find a faint but endearing personality hiding between the sheets of their Blue Guides.